106th Discovery Posting:

 Anyway, past memories aside, here's one of the first few things we saw during the trip.
 The first 'discovery' of this posting an olive whelk (picture below).
 Something really common but I have not seen before or probably never taken note before.

 Okay, back to the trip.
 Next up, third 'discovery' is the really pretty juvenile cushion star which we have been spotting for the last few months (picture below).
 It looks healthy and has been slowly increasing in size over the past few months, which is great news.
-It's pretty amazing to know that cushion stars can grow to about the size of our heads or even bigger if given a good environment with sufficient food.
-Just to let you know, cushion stars of these bigger sizes are usually seen during diving trips.

 However, you don't need to get wet to see all the beautiful marine organisms.
 An inter tidal walk along the shores can also bring you surprises comparable to diving trips.
 Take for example, this noble volute which spots a good looking shell, our fourth 'discovery' (picture below).